Top 10 Best WordPress Plugins to Manage Your Website

 When you have this plugin, you can add testimonials to any area of your site that supports widgets.
 You can show a list of testimonials, a random testimonial, or a slideshow of testimonials.

 You can include images in your testimonials to add a photo of the testimonial’s author.

-The free version has lots of great features and will be suitable for many people.
+The free version has many great features and will suit many people.
 However, paying for the pro version gives you more flexibility, such as a choice of fonts, more themes, a form builder, spam prevention, new notifications, and more.